-Installation of inorganic mulches such as gravel or cobble shall be limited to situations where such materials are essential for drainage control or where soil and or wind conditions preclude the use of plant materials or lightweight mulches.
+Installation of inorganic mulches such as gravel or cobble shall be limited to situations where such materials are essential for drainage control, such as drip lines, or where soil and or wind conditions preclude the use of plant materials or lightweight mulches.
 Large areas of exposed gravel, pebble, or rock mulch are discouraged and will be reviewed on a case-by-case basis.
+Inorganic mulches should be used under decks or cantilevered parts of a home that remain open to the outside.
+Organic mulch should not be used under decks or cantilevered parts of a home that remain open to the outside as they present a fire hazard to the structure.